Skip to product information

 - Discover the broad distinctions between the geologies of the two largest AVAs in Texas, and consider the range of grape-growing options that result from the soil's properties.
 This seminar will start with the depth and age of what is beneath the ground and end with the potential range of effects on flavor and structure in a glass of regional Texas wine.

-• BUSINESS: The Building Blocks of Content Creation - Donna Rene Johnston/Consultant, Caroline Bradley/Consultant, Kate LaFleur/THCW - BALLROOM F
+• BUSINESS: The Building Blocks of Content Creation - Donna Rene Johnston/Consultant & Kate LaFleur/THCW - BALLROOM F

 Join us and uncork the power of creating and showcasing your compelling winery story.
 In this session, we will dive into media kits, A/B-roll footage, viewer psychology, and the power of influencer marketing.